 - Doctoral Fellowship, School Modern Languages and Cultures, Warwick (2018-present)

-In her spare time, Amy loves travelling the UK and Europe, acting, going to the theatre, yoga and taking her dog for long country walks!
+In her spare time, Amy loves travelling the UK and Europe, acting, going to the theatre, swimming and taking her dog for long country walks!

 Arianna Autieri (2018-present)

 Arianna is a CADRE-funded PhD student in Translation Studies in the Englis

 h and Comparative Literary Studies Department, supervised jointly by Dr Chantal Wright and Dr Christina Britzolakis.
 Arianna is in her 1st year.
 Her thesis is entitled “James Joyce’s verbal music performed: the translation of language as music in Ulysses

 Arianna’s research aims at investigating the musical qualities in certain episodes of James Joyce’s Ulysses, and at verifying and assessing how these different forms of musicality might be reproduced, alongside the multiple meanings of the text, in translation.
 One of the purposes of her study is to analyse the three available Italian translations of Ulysses to determine how the Italian reader is currently able to perceive the original sound-texture and musical structure of the text, and to eventually suggest different choices to create a musical translation.
 In her research, she proposes to investigate how Clive Scott’s “experimental translation” principles for poetry translation might be applied to prose, and how they could be useful for “performing” Joyce’s musicality in a TT.
 In this context, she is mostly interested in the concepts of “translation for the polyglot reader”, “listening” and “overwriting”.
 Her research interests include: Translation Theory and Practice, experimental translation, James Joyce, Ulysses, Words and Music Studies, Music.

 - PhD in Translation Studies, University of Warwick (2018-present)